Configure user SSH keys

 To use the Secure Shell (SSH) protocol for communication between computers, you must configure SSH keys.
 You can also configure SSH keys for individual users.

-In the following example, keys are configured for testuser1 and testuser2:
+In the example, SSH root login is permitted, and keys are configured for testuser1 and testuser2:

 cem_linux::benchmark: 'cis'